-Because the number of degrees in a circle is a trascendental number and has an inifinite decimal expansion, there is not an exact conversion from degrees to decimal radians.
+Because the number of degrees in a circle is a transcendental number and has an infinite decimal expansion, there is not an exact conversion from degrees to decimal radians.
 However, a reasonable approximation is to use a decimal constant of sufficient precision for whatever calculation you are trying to perform...

 However, by expressing radians as a fraction of pi, you can calculate a precise fraction multiplied by pi.
 Recall that a full circle (360° of rotation) is exactly 2π radians, so 180° is π radians.
 Therefore, one degree is 1/180th of π radians...